-Summary: Pictographs and petroglyphs dated up to several thousand years old are located at the base of one of The Chimneys
+Summary: The Chimneys rock art site has pictographs and petroglyphs dated up to several thousand years old.
+They are located at the base of one of The Chimneys in Big Bend.

-There is not much documented about the petroglyphs which carved on one of the flat stone surfaces of the southern-most spire at The Chimneys, in Big Bend National Park, despite their relatively easy access.
+There is not much documented about the The Chimneys petroglyphs.
+Carved on one of the flat stone surfaces of the southern-most spire at The Chimneys in Big Bend National Park, they are relatively easy to access.
 (They are one of a number of ancient rock art within the national park; West Texas, including Big Bend, is said to have more native rock art than anywhere else in the Americas.)

 Subscribe via Email